 I will comment below as to what we did and didn’t manage to do.
 If there is a FP beside the words in bold this means that it is a ride or show that you can reserve a Fast Pass for.
 Don’t forget to read the end of my post for recommendations on what to Fast Pass.

 Epcot is well known for its table service restaurants, with most of them located in the World Showcase.
 There are more table service restaurants here than any of the other Disney World theme parks.
 The main table service restaurants in Epcot are the Coral Reef restaurant which is expensive however you get to dine next to a very large tank full of fish, even sharks.
-Jamie and I ate here on one of the days and I will include a link to my review once it is live.
+Jamie and I ate here on one of the days and there is a link to my review at the bottom of this post.
 The character dining restaurant is Garden grill which you will find in the Land area.

 Another character dining restaurant is Akershus Royal Banquet Hall where you will find a lot of the more popular Disney princesses.
 There are another 15 table service restaurants in the world showcase.
 You truly can dine all around the world.
 We also ate at the Chinese restaurant Nine Dragons.